 That’s why it is really important to have digital learning about anti-corruption, in order for companies to be transparent and believable.

-Engaging Learning About Anti-Corruption
+Engaging Learning about Anti-Corruption

-It is usually a heavy lawyer-like language which fills documents about anti-corruption in companies across the country.
+It is usually a boring lawyer-like language which fills documents about anti-corruption in companies across the country.
 That’s why there are so many who forget what they have read or maybe don’t fully understand the rules about anti-corruption and those big holes in the employees’ knowledge can potentially spark a crisis – for the whole company.

 An example from the game developed in collaboration with Coop Danmark is that you get some visual dilemmas displayed in front of you, which relate to an ordinary workday.

 What do you do e.g. if a beer supplier offers you free kegs for your next birthday party if you choose to use his beer in the assortment?

 Or when you need to stop a colleague’s phone conversation, if it sounds like he is about to receive a bribe?